-Newnham Lake Property
+Newnham Lake Uranium Project

-Newnham Lake originally consisted of eight mineral claims encompassing 11,737 hectares (29,004 acres) located along the northeastern margin of the Athabasca Basin.
-These mineral claims were optioned by the Company in 2014 through a series of three separate land acquisition agreements.
-On January 29, 2018, the Company staked seven new claims and added 6,786 hectares (16,769 acres) to Newnham Lake, which is now comprised of fifteen mineral claims totalling 18,524 hectares (45,773 acres).
+The Newnham Lake Uranium Project ("Newnham Lake") is comprised of fifteen mineral claims totalling 18,524 hectares (45,773 acres) located along the northeastern margin of the Athabasca Basin.
+These mineral claims were optioned by the Company in 2014 through a series of three separate land acquisition agreements and additional claims were acquired by staking.

-Newnham Lake encompasses the entire folded and faulted, graphitic metapelite synform trend which was the subject of the historical work including intense exploration efforts by Saskatchewan Mining and Development Corporation ("SMDC", one of the two predecessors to what is now Cameco) for shallow, unconformity-style uranium deposits from about 1976 to 1984.
+Newnham Lake encompasses the entire folded and faulted, graphitic metapelite synform trend which was the subject of the historical work including intense exploration efforts by Saskatchewan Mining and Development Corporation ("SMDC", a predecessor company of Cameco) for shallow, unconformity-style uranium deposits from about 1976 to 1984.
 Most recently, JNR Resources Inc. conducted exploration on and near the property between 1997 and 2011.
 The recent work includes a ground HLEM survey, airborne EM surveys, and an airborne full tensor gravity gradiometry survey.
 Over 140 diamond drill holes targeted this trend prior to 1984 that were focused on mineralization at the unconformity.
 The depth to the sub-Athabasca basement is less than 100 metres from the surface along the trend.

-Limited previous work was completed exploring for deeper basement style mineralization despite the presence of extensive alteration, anomalous geochemistry and favorable rock types, with most holes continuing less than 25 metres past the sub-Athabasca unconformity.
+Limited previous work was completed exploring for deeper, basement style mineralization despite the presence of extensive alteration, anomalous geochemistry and favorable rock types, with most holes continuing less than 25 metres past the sub-Athabasca unconformity.
 Exploration at Newnham Lake was largely carried out prior to the understanding of the importance of basement-hosted unconformity-style uranium deposits.